 We believe that access to information is a universal human right—one critical to educational, economic and social development.
 That’s why Benetech is on a mission to bring the proven Bookshare model to people in need all around the world.

-Thanks to the cooperation and support of many leading publishers, Bookshare has been granted the rights to deliver close to 100,000 titles to people with print disabilities around the world.
+Thanks to the cooperation and support of many leading publishers, Bookshare can currently deliver over 460,000 titles of its collection to people with print disabilities around the world.
 And with the recent adoption of an international treaty aimed at expanding access to books for people with print disabilities, especially across borders, we look forward to being able to provide all of our available titles.

 Today, millions across the world living with print disabilities—potential engineers, scientists and teachers—are left behind because they don’t have access to the books they need.
 With Bookshare International, we can address this need and change the outcomes for these millions of people.